 2. In many cases, USG advocacy counters foreign government advocacy and political pressure, thus “leveling the playing field” for U.S. companies.

 3. USG advocacy encourages transparency, promotes fair treatment of U.S. companies and addresses bribery and corruption in tender processes.

-There are a number of services the Advocacy Center provides which offer a competitive advantage to U.S. companies competing in foreign competitions.
+There are a number of services the Advocacy Center provides that offer a competitive advantage to U.S. companies competing in foreign competitions.

-1. Within the large U.S. Government bureaucracy, the Advocacy Center centralizes commercial advocacy services in one office.
+1. Within the large USG bureaucracy, the Advocacy Center centralizes commercial advocacy services in one office.